Pipeline Benchmarks

 • peak device memory grows by more than 10%

-• host<->device transfer count increases
+• CUDA-runtime D2H transfer count increases

 • host materialization count increases